 Is a Facelift without a large scar an option?

-The Laser face lift is a new minimally-invasive procedure which tightens and tones the skin in under an hour.
-At a fraction of the cost of a traditional Face Lift, this new Laser lipo facelift procedure provides Face Lift equivalent results with minimal downtime.
-After numbing the treated area with a numbing solution a fine laser fibre is placed under your skin.
-The heat from the laser fibre melts the fat and tightens the skin resulting in a more defined jaw line with no saggy jowl.
+The Vaser face lift is a new minimally-invasive procedure which tightens the skin in under an hour.
+At a fraction of the cost of a traditional face lift, this new Vaser lipo facelift procedure provides a face lift option for people with thick skin, with minimal downtime.